“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 That model is definitely an oddity in the larger scheme of things, and I would love to know more about just how and when it came about, but for now we'll move on to the next stage.

 The aforementioned source also told me that he had seen a drawing of the near-final Blockade Runner design with the X-like boosters instead of the rectangular configuration, although that has never surfaced anywhere, so I can't vouch for its existence.

 Recall the first series of sketches by Ralph McQuarrie; while the Pirate Ship design was in flux, those same compositions were still the foundation upon which the film was built.

 The following painting shows the Pirate Ship arriving at the prison facility, escorted by TIE fighters.
-To the uninitiated this of course looks a lot like Cloud City, but is in fact the imperial prison facility holding Princess Leia, before it was combined with the Death Star (to save money and streamline the story).
+To the uninitiated this looks a lot like Cloud City, but is in fact the imperial prison facility holding Princess Leia, from before it was combined with the Death Star (to save money and streamline the story).

-The concept originates as so much else in Flash Gordon (although it's worth noting that Gulliver's Travels actually featured a floating city which could arguably also be considered the original inspiration).
+The concept originates as so much else in Flash Gordon, although it's worth noting that Gulliver's Travels actually featured a floating city which could arguably also be considered the original inspiration.

 As a callback to the 2001: A Space Odyssey connection, the craft taking off from the top of the facility always looked a lot like the Pan Am shuttle to me.

 McQuarrie finished the following painting on March 31st, 1975, about a half year after he first started on the production, showing the Pirate Ship in the prison facility hangar.

 The first version of this production painting is clearly based on Colin Cantwell's model, of which McQuarrie had a photo he had taken, for reference.